crdroidandroid/android_device_motorola_cypfq/README.md

-Device configuration for Motorola moto g53j / g53y 5G
+Device configuration for Motorola Moto G51 5G
 =========================================

-The Motorola moto g53j / g53y 5G (codenamed _"penang"_) is a midrange smartphone from Motorola.
+The Motorola Moto G51 5G (codenamed _"cypfq"_) is a midrange smartphone from Motorola.

-It was announced and released on June 2023.
+Released on Dec 16, 2021

 ## Device specifications